dreamcatcher-tech/network/ideas/Dreamcatcher/Apps/General Insurance.md

 ## High Tech addons
 If you drive with a device that measures your car and records dashcam, you are far cheaper to insure and your premiums go down, plus the claim cost (excess) goes down.

+## Customized by chat
+Have an insurance provider that can automatically assess any thing you want to insure, so when you buy anything, it can be added to your policy.
+Purchasing per item means you can track the lifecycle of the item, and insure it and claim for it.

+Being able to offer insurance via an API means can have bespoke services rapidly.
+Have a shared identity model, like stripe.
+Buy insurance for small things, like postage of small items, on a per item basis.